ChlorisJ/VIX-Index-Forecasting/README.md

 > Note that here our Ljung-Box p value is large, this is good because the null hypothesis of the test is the model does not show lack of fit.
 A significant p-value in this test rejects the null hypothesis that the time series isn’t autocorrelated, which means that the residuals are independent which is what we want for the model to be correct.

-> To confim, residual is plotted.
+> To confim, residuals are plotted.
 Note that we want the residual to look like white noise, so then we know there isn't much we can do on the modelling side.

 ```
 residuals = pd.DataFrame(model.resid)